barrelstrength/sprout-docs/docs/seo/element-metadata-field.md

 ### Meta Details

-Meta Details fields can be enabled for Element Metadata fields to give you or your SEO team granular control over your metadata.
+Meta Details fields can be enabled for Metadata fields to give you or your SEO team granular control over your metadata.
 Meta Details fields display as matrix-style blocks.
 Users can optionally select one or more Meta Details blocks to override any specific fields for a metadata type.

 Enable Meta Details fields in `Settings->Advanced->Enable Meta Details fields`.

-When Meta Details fields are enabled, you will see new options in your Element Metadata Field settings that allow you to give users more control over managing metadata in entries using the Element Metadata field.
+When Meta Details fields are enabled, you will see new options in your Metadata Field settings that allow you to give users more control over managing metadata in entries using the Metadata field.

-In addition to the fields defined (or mapped) in the default Element Metadata settings you will be able to enable Meta Details overrides for Main Entity (Structured Data), Search, Open Graph, Twitter, Geo, and Robots metadata.
+In addition to the fields defined (or mapped) in the default Metadata settings you will be able to enable Meta Details overrides for Main Entity (Structured Data), Search, Open Graph, Twitter, Geo, and Robots metadata.

 #### Enable the Meta Details fields you wish to allow users to override in your Entries